User guide v2.x

 Once the OpenKM server is configured and a profile has been created, the "Profiles" button is enabled.

-When starting a new process, the wizard will create a folder based on the current date and time (year-month-day-hour_minute_second), within this folder the scanned images will be saved inside the "Images" folder and the generated PDF documents will be saved inside the "Pdfs" folder.
+When starting a new process, the wizard will create a folder based on the current date and time (year-month-day-hour_minute_second).
+Within this folder, the scanned images will be saved inside the "Images" folder and the generated PDF documents will be saved inside the "Pdfs" folder.

 For example: